Raid on Lunenburg, Nova Scotia (1782): Raid on Lunenburg

 Captain Stoddard's privateers looted the town and destroyed what remained.
 The Reverend Johann Gottlob Schmeisser tried to intervene, was bound by the privateers, and placed in the middle of town.
 Rev. Peter de la Roche signed a ransom agreement with American privateers.
 (De la Roche also became first Anglican minister at Guysborough, Nova Scotia).

 Relief came when Lt.
 Governor Hamond dispatched from Halifax three ships under the command of Captain Douglass of HMS Chatham, one of which had 200 Hessian soldiers aboard.
 Captain Stoddard began the retreat and made his way to Boston with his prisoners.
 Despite not having received a ransom, Stoddard released Colonel Creighton and the other prisoners after they arrived in Boston.

 Sylvia, an African working for Creighton, was a significant part of Lunenburg's resistance to the raid.
 She assisted in supplying munitions to Creighton at the blockhouse and sheltered his son.
-In addition, after being released from captivity by Stoddard, she also protected the home and possessions of Major Jessen.Sylvia Hamilton.
-"A Survey of Early Black Women in Nova Scotia".
-In We're Rooted Here and They Can't Pull Us Up.
+In addition, after being released from captivity by Stoddard, she also protected the home and possessions of Major Jessen.
 Whether Sylvia was a free black or a slave is unknown.
 According to the St. Paul's Church (Halifax) cemetery records, she is listed as a "black servant."
 She died in Halifax on March 12, 1824 at age 70 and is buried in the Old Burying Ground (Halifax, Nova Scotia).